poseidon-framework/poseidon-framework.github.io/qjanno.md

 ...
 ```

-Join the .janno files with the information in the test.csv file by the `Poseidon_ID` column.
+Join the .janno files with the information in the test.csv file (by the `Poseidon_ID` column).

 ```
 $ qjanno " \